microsoft/code-with-engineering-playbook/automated-testing/e2e-testing/readme.md

 - Production like Environment setup for the testing
 - Test data setup
 - Decide exit criteria
 - Choose the testing methods that most applicable to your system.
-For the definiton of the various testing methods, please see [Testing Methods](./testing-methods.md) document.
+For the definition of the various testing methods, please see [Testing Methods](./testing-methods.md) document.

 ### Pre-requisite